CSLewin/NeonSunset/NEON SUNET.md

 #### Speed

-Speed indicates how quickly you can move on foot at a brisk jog.
-Your Speed is equal to 30 feet per round
+Speed indicates how quickly you can move on foot.
+Your Speed is equal to your Might + Grace in meters per round.

 ### Exotic Entities